JunetaeKim/VABAM/README.md

   <br>
   <em>Figure 1: Amplitude-Based Modulation of ABP via VABAM (left) vs CVAE (right) </em>
 </p>
-Figure 1 illustrates that our VABAM model excels at amplitude-based modulation, maintaining the original morphology of signals by avoiding horizontal shifts in both phase and time axes.
-Conversely, conditional VAEs struggle to manage these shifts when PSD values are introduced as additional input.
+Figure 1 illustrates that our VABAM excels in maintaining the original morphology of signals during synthesis by avoiding horizontal shifts in both phase and time axes.
+Conversely, conditional VAEs struggle to manage these shifts when PSD values are incorporated as conditional input.
 <br><br>